 - Skillet baked chicken – Toss couple of boneless, skinless chicken thighs with a teaspoon of olive oil, a pinch of salt and pepper.
 Bake in a preheated 400 degree oven for about 18-20 minutes, until cooked through (alternatively, cook over the stove top over medium heat on both sides).
 Cool and cut chicken into small chunks.
 If you are in a time crunch, then leftover rotisserie chicken will work too.
 Cooked chicken can be stored in the covered container for up to a week.

 - Basil pesto – We are using regular store-bought basil pesto for convenience.
 Have leftover pesto?
-Try making this delicious Instant Pot Chicken Pesto Rice <– one pot weeknight favorite.
+Try making this delicious Instant Pot Chicken Pesto Rice or Instant Pot Pasta with Pesto Cream Sauce ( 5 Ingredient recipe) or Creamy pesto chicken pasta or Pesto Caprese Toast

 - Cheese – Two classics – Shredded mozzarella and Parmesan